 “For democracy to work for us all, it must include us all — including people who are incarcerated,” said Shauntay Nelson, All Voting is Local’s Wisconsin State Director.
 “Residents of local jails are still taxed and used to allocate resources; therefore, they should have the freedom to have their voices heard through a ballot.
 The fact that it will take a bit of extra work is not an excuse to silence them.”

 According to Wisconsin state law, most people incarcerated in the state do not become ineligible to vote unless they have been convicted of a felony.
 Of the approximately 13,000 people incarcerated in Wisconsin, at least half are eligible to vote.

-The report makes substantial recommendations outlining steps jails can take to more sufficiently address the many barriers to the ballot for eligible Wisconsinites in county jails; outlines what legislation Wisconsin’s Legislature can pass to extend voting infrastructure to serve voters in jail, and finally; provide guidance on what Wisconsin Elections Commission can provide to jail administrators and elections officials on how they can support jail-based voting.
+The report makes substantial recommendations outlining steps jails can take to more sufficiently address the many barriers to the ballot for eligible Wisconsinites in county jails, outlines what legislation Wisconsin’s Legislature can pass to extend voting infrastructure to serve voters in jail, and provides guidance on what the Wisconsin Elections Commission can provide to jail administrators and elections officials on how they can support jail-based voting.

 “Collectively, we need to raise our awareness to the predicament of eligible voters who are in jail serving a misdemeanor sentence or awaiting trial facing significant barriers to exercising their right to vote,” said Eileen Newcomer, Voter Education Manager, League of Women Voters of Wisconsin.
 “We hope this report will lead to much-needed conversations and action so de facto disenfranchisement of eligible voters is not allowed to continue.”